 Valances can create a dramatic effect in both casual and formal rooms, such as primary bedrooms, parlors, kitchens, or dining rooms.
 Valances are not typically moved often, so even sheer options can be durable over time.
 They also tend to be cheaper in cost than curtains or blinds because they do not require much material.

 08 of 09

 Swags are typically draped over a horizontal rod in folds.
 They might match the underlying window treatment, or more often, add a contrasting dose of color or pattern to enliven the room.
 Swags can cost considerably less than cascades and are customizable to various shapes.

-Cascades are lengths of fabric that either drape down the sides of the window in a zigzag of fabric, or puddle across the top of the window.
+Cascades are lengths of attached fabric that either drape down the sides of the window in a zigzag-styled fabric or puddle across the top of the window.
 They can be used underneath or over swags, curtains, or shades.
 Cascades are high-end window treatments that are typically reserved for elegant spaces.Continue to 9 of 9 below.

 09 of 09

 Cornices are formal window treatments that are typically made of wood or similar hard materials.
 A cornice is shaped like a box and fitted over the top of the window frame to hide the mounting hardware for the underlying window treatment.
-The cornice's wood might be left natural; or painted, covered with fabric, padded for extra texture, or even covered with wallpaper.
+The cornice's wood might be left natural, painted, covered with fabric, padded for extra texture, or even covered with wallpaper.

 The bottom of a cornice can be shaped and trimmed in many different ways, and some homeowners opt to have their cornices custom-made to match the material of their furniture.
 Cornices are more durable than other types of window treatments thanks to their sturdy design, and they typically have a higher price range (especially when custom-made).